Join live or receive a link to the recording and earn a CE certificate

 The COVID-19 pandemic has led to the largest disruption of education ever, according to a recent U.N. report.
 New research predicts that disadvantaged students will be a full year behind on academics, with advantaged students six months behind.
 Achievement gaps can translate to adult skill gaps and dire long-term economic impacts if nothing is done—especially for students from disadvantaged families and a high percentage of students of color.
 If virtual instruction continues unchanged, we could have a “lost COVID-19 generation.”

-This edWebinar will be of interest to K-12 school and district leaders, curriculum directors, and teachers.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to K-12 school and district leaders, curriculum directors, and teachers.

 About the Presenters

 Michael D. Toth is Founder and CEO of Learning Sciences International (LSI) and leads LSI’s Applied Research Center.
 Michael was formerly the president of the National Center for the Profession of Teaching, a university faculty member, and director of research and development grants.
 He is an expert in research-based school improvement models, shifting instructional methodologies, root causes analysis for school issues, and building 21st century skills in students.